ngaox/ngaox/docs/content/start/icons.md

 you can pass `IconsModule.forRoot` three params:

 - `icons` an array of icons to be registered globally with a unique name
-- `fallbackHtml` a string represent the SVG element to fallback to when the icon not exist
+- `fallbackHtml` a string represent the content (usually SVG string) to fallback to when the icon not exist

 And for other child modules that need access to `<ngaox-icon>` you only will need to import `IconsModule`.